-On August 8, 2019, the Company closed its private placement offering of unsecured convertible notes for gross proceeds of \$142,500 from several parties, including a director and another insider of the Company.
-The loans are unsecured, carries an interest rate of 12% and is due in 1 year.
+On August 8, 2019, the Company closed its private placement offering of unsecured convertible notes for gross proceeds of \$142,500 from several parties, including two directors of the Company.
+The loans are unsecured, carry an interest rate of 12% and is due August 8, 2020.
 The loans are convertible into units at a price of \$0.20 per unit.
 Each unit consists of one common share and one share purchase warrant exercisable for 2 years.
 Each warrant may be exercised for one common share at a price of \$0.35 per share if exercised in the first year and \$0.60 per share if exercised in the second year.
-The Company requires these funds for working capital and to pay its expenses of the proposed S&S acquisition.
+On August 8, 2020, the Company extended the convertible date of the notes for an additional 12 months.